Rambo Micklem

 Rambo Micklem for Your Horse

 The Rambo Micklem bridle is an anatomical bridle developed to relieve pressure points and nerves on the horse's head.
-This ensures greater comfort, better contact, and less irritation.
-The collection includes the Micklem Multi Bridle, which can be used with or without a bit, and the Micklem Competition Bridle, suitable for competitions and available in standard and Deluxe versions.
+This ensures greater comfort, better rein contact, and less irritation.
+The collection includes the Micklem Multi Bridle, which can be used with or without a bit, and the Micklem Competition Bridle, suitable for competitions and available in a standard and Deluxe version.
 At DocHorse, you can test the bridles through our Test Center and rely on expert advice.
 Discover all Rambo Micklem bridles online.

 Rambo Micklem – the anatomical bridle for ultimate comfort